 \end{landscape}

 \begin{landscape}

 \end{landscape}

-The ranking of features may vary over time, but it offers an initial understanding of the key drivers influencing the prediction results for each forecast horizon.
-Depending on the forecasting horizon, variables associated with financial conditions such as S\&P 500 index and term spread, and macroeconomic variables related to GDP, inflation, and house market, which are commonly regarded as important recession indicators, consistently rank high (\citet{estrella1998}).
-These findings provide valuable insights into the black box and suggest that neural networks effectively capture the effects of significant recession indicators.

-Figure 10 presents the SHAP results for ridge logistic regression models.
-There are three major differences, among others, between the results in Figure 9 and 10.
-Firstly, the order of variables differs for each forecasting horizon between the two types of models.
-While some variables appear in the leading groups for both models, their specific order varies significantly.
-For instance, the money supply M2 is influential in the ridge model but less prominent in the GRU model.
-Spearman's rank correlations between the variable series for the two model types range from -0.24 to 0.10, indicating weak correlation.
-This suggests that GRU and Ridge models assign different weights to the variables.
+This suggests that GRU and ridge models assign different weights to the variables.
 This difference could be attributed to the neural network's ability to capture nonlinear relationships, allowing for varied weighting of the variables based on different patterns.
-Secondly, the SHAP values of the GRU models exhibit a more even distribution among the variables compared to the ridge model.
+Secondly, the SHAP values of the GRU models exhibit a more even distribution among the variables than the ridge model.
 This is reflected in the smaller variation in medians between the variables.
 The distinction becomes particularly pronounced in the short-term setting (up to 3 months), where the ridge model heavily depends on the S\&P 500 index.
 Additionally, the ridge model exhibits numerous outliers in the SHAP values, indicating its high sensitivity to changes in macroeconomic and financial conditions in SHAP value estimation.
-In contrast, this highlights the GRU model as a more robust modelling framework.
-Finally, the within variation of the GRU-based SHAP values for some variables are significantly larger than those of the others.
+In contrast, this highlights GRU as a more robust modeling framework.
+Finally, the within variation of the GRU-based SHAP values for some variables is significantly larger than others.
 Certain variables demonstrate little change in their SHAP values, while others exhibit significant variation.
 This phenomenon is less prominent in the outcomes of the ridge model.
 The variances are more uniformly spread, evident in the roughly equal sizes of boxes across variables.
-This could be viewed as another indication of the GRU's more resilient modeling framework.
-The GRU is capable of adapting to shifts in economic conditions, adjusting the weights of specific variables accordingly.
-In contrast, the ridge model has relatively fixed variable orders, with limited flexibility for variation.
+This is another indication of the GRU's more resilient modeling framework.
+The GRU can adapt to shifts in economic conditions, adjusting the weights of specific variables accordingly.
+In contrast, the ridge model has relatively fixed variable orders with limited flexibility for variation.